slaeryan/slaeryan.github.io/posts/slae-assignment4-blogpost.md

 Worry not!
 Here's how you can create your own shellcode encoder from scratch.

 ## Encoding algorithm
+There can be many algorithms for encoding a shellcode inlcuding(but not limited to):
+1. Adding garbage bytes in specific positions
+1. XOR'ing the bytes with a hard-coded single byte key
+1. Shifting the bytes by some specific positions
+1. Exchanging consecutive bytes
+Or a chain of these abovementioned techniques in any desired way etc.

-For the purposes of this blog post I have chosen a variation _ROT-13_ of one of the earliest ciphers - _Caesar cipher_.
+For the purposes of this blog post however, I have chosen a variation _ROT-13_ of one of the earliest ciphers - _Caesar cipher_.

 In other words, ROT-13 is a Caesar cipher with n=13 or every character in the original message is substituited by 13 places which means we are simply going to add 13(0x0d) to every byte in the original shellcode to obfuscate it and then subtract the same from the encoded shellcode to reverse the effect before execution.